 Hospital-based pain services

-At Saint Marys and Rochester Methodist hospitals, trainees learn how to evaluate postoperative pain patients, manage complications and, most importantly, how to organize and safely manage a hospital-based pain service.
+At the Saint Marys Campus and Methodist Campus of Mayo Clinic Hospital, trainees learn how to evaluate postoperative pain patients, manage complications and, most importantly, how to organize and safely manage a hospital-based pain service.
 All hospital-based pain service activities are directly supervised by pain medicine faculty.

 Trainees gain experience in managing palliative care patients and understand how to identify and manage imminently dying patients.
 They will also appropriately assess and treat pain, employing excellent, evidence-based pain management techniques, including differentiating type, severity, etiology and approach to pain.

 Trainees learn to identify patients who may benefit from a behavioral rehabilitation approach to chronic pain.
 They are also exposed to various psychometric testing procedures, rehabilitative approaches to therapy, and gain experience in identifying and treating patients with substance abuse and dependence issues.
 Trainees work under the supervision of the medical director of the Pain Rehabilitation Center during this rotation.